jbhannah/jbhannah.net/src/articles/2016-09-23-vin-scully-is-a-legend-but-not-a-saint.md

 ---
-title: Vin Scully Is a Legend, But He's Not a Saint
+title: Vin Scully Is a Legend, But He’s Not a Saint
 link: http://www.gq.com/story/vin-scully-is-a-legend-but-not-a-saint
 date: 2016-09-23T07:08:00-07:00
 ---